-The chocolate cookie cake is rich and creamy, and pure chocolate.
-It is a delightful combination of chocolate and butter cookies (Leibniz).
-And you don’t even bake it as the cake will be put in the fridge for some hours.
+This chocolate cookie cake is rich and creamy, and pure chocolate.
+It is a delightful combination of chocolate and butter cookies (you must use the ones from Leibniz).
+And you don’t even bake it, as the cake will be kept in the fridge for some hours.
 Other names for this cake are “Zebra Cake” or “Cookie Cake”.
-Some call it “Cold Snout” because it is kept in the fridge for hours before served, so it is very cold, like at dogs snout.
+Some call it “Cold Snout” because it is kept in the fridge for hours before served, so it is very cold, like the dogs snout.

-1 tbsp rum
+1 tbsp rum or rum flavor

 – Before you serve turn the form and carefully move the cake out of the form; remove parchment paper.

-– Keep the cake cool until served.
+– Keep the cake chilled until it is served.

 Fix the parchment paper with tape on the outside of the pan.